daren996/PaperReading/MOD/ER Explanations.md

 #### 2.3.4 Example: Two-Dimensional Binary Classification

 The black-box model’s complex decision function f (unknown to LIME) is represented by the blue/pink background, which cannot be approximated well by a linear model.
 The bold red cross is the instance being explained.
-LIME samples instances, gets pre- dictions using f, and weighs them by the proximity to the instance being explained (represented here by size).
+LIME samples instances, gets predictions using f, and weighs them by the proximity to the instance being explained (represented here by size).
 The dashed line is the learned explanation that is locally (but not globally) faithful.

 ![toy-example](https://github.com/daren996/PaperReading/blob/master/MOD/Images/toy-example.png)